dsanson/termpdf.py/README.markdown

 -   Less buggy because it won't be a lovable but ridiculous hack of a bash script wrapped around a bunch of command line tools.

-This is alpha version software.
+This is pre-alpha software.
 Expect bugs and undocumented dependencies.
 The goal is feature parity with [pdf-tools](https://github.com/politza/pdf-tools).

 # Screenshot